A motor scooter is defined in Maryland Vehicle Law, as a non-pedal vehicle that:

 Effective October 1, 2012 all Motor Scooters and Mopeds must titled, insured, and display a registration decal.
 For information please go to Titling and Decal for Mopeds and Motor Scooters.

-When operating a motor scooter, the rider must ride as near to the right side of the roadway as practical and safe except when:
+When operating a motor scooter or moped, the rider must ride as near to the right side of the roadway as practical and safe except when:

-Effective October 1, 2012 operators Operators of motor scooters are encouraged to must wear a DOT compliant motorcycle helmet and approved eye protection.
+Operators of motor scooters or mopeds must wear a DOT compliant motorcycle helmet and approved eye protection.

-Motor scooter operators may ride side by side only if the flow of traffic is unimpeded and must exercise due care when passing a vehicle.
+Motor scooter or moped operators may ride side by side only if the flow of traffic is unimpeded and must exercise due care when passing a vehicle.

-A passenger cannot be carried on a motor scooter unless the motor scooter is equipped to carry a passenger.
+A passenger cannot be carried on a motor scooter or moped unless the motor scooter or moped is equipped to carry a passenger.

 The use of headsets covering both ears, or earplugs are prohibited except in certain circumstances.

-A motor scooter may not be operated at a speed in excess of 30 miles per hour.
+A motor scooter or moped may not be operated at a speed in excess of 30 miles per hour.

-It is unlawful to operate a 3-wheeled Motor Scooter in any jurisdiction other than Ocean City.
+It is unlawful to operate a 3-wheeled motor scooter or moped in any jurisdiction other than Ocean City.

-Operators of motor scooters should check their local jurisdictions for any laws that may affect the operation of a motor scooter.
+Operators of motor scooters or mopeds should check their local jurisdictions for any laws that may affect the operation of a motor scooter.

-Prior to the sale of the vehicle, any dealer or agent or employee of a dealer, salesman, or other person who sells the motorcycle must inform the buyer of the operation restrictions.
+Prior to the sale of the vehicle, any dealer or agent or employee of a dealer, salesman, or other person who sells the motor scooter or moped must inform the buyer of the operating restrictions.